 7. Use network segmentation to separates parts of the network based on the criticality of the data housed, such as web server, application server and database server separation.
 This makes it more difficult for ransomware to take a foothold.
 It is imperative security policies are enforced between segments, however, to ensure attacks don’t breach perimeter technology defenses.

 8. Make sure you have a robust password and multi-factor authentication policy.
 This may seem obvious, but many businesses still have weak password structures.

 9. Have an incident response plan and make sure it has up-to-date procedures in place for protecting, identifying and responding to ransomware attacks.

 Cybersecurity is a complex business issue.
 Key challenges include IT infrastructure protection, risk visibility and management, data protection, access rights and user identity.
-To find out more about how Orange Business Services can help you with a comprehensive security approach to your business click here.
+To find out more about how Orange Business can help you with a comprehensive security approach to your business click here.